awsdocs/elb-classic-load-balancers-user-guide/doc_source/config-desync-mitigation-mode.md

 + There are multiple Content\-Length headers with the same value\.
 + A header is empty or there is a line with only spaces\.
 + There is a header that can be normalized to Transfer\-Encoding or Content\-Length using common text normalization techniques\.
-+ There is no Content\-Length header defined for a GET or HEAD request\.
++ There is a Content\-Length header for a GET or HEAD request\.
-+ There is no Transfer\-Encoding header defined for GET or HEAD request\.
++ There is a Transfer\-Encoding header for a GET or HEAD request\.

 **Severe**
 + The request URI contains a null character or carriage return\.